Mujtaba500/Survey-form/README.md

 # Survey-form
-Wrote code for a restaurant survey form using html and styles using css.
+Wrote code for a restaurant survey form using html and styled using css.